jakden/Hyper-V_Core_Setup/README.md

-# Setup Hyper-V Core Server Host
-Setup Hyper-V Core as a Server Host
+# Setup Hyper-V Core as a Server Host

 This post provides instruction on how to deploy a Windows Hyper-V Core host and suggested configuration during setup to provide remote access.